 The Organization invests in various investment securities.
 Investment securities are exposed to various risks such as interest rate, market, and credit risks.
 Due to the level of risk associated with certain investment securities, it is at least reasonably possible that changes in the values of investment securities will occur in the near term and that such changes could materially affect the amounts reported in the consolidated balance sheets.

 (4) Investments

-At December 31, 2016 investments at fair value consist of the following:
+At December 31, 2017, investments (including those associated with charitable gift annuities) at fair value consist of the following: